weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 apt-get update
 ~~~

-Install Docker if you don't have it already.
-You can also use the [official Docker packages](https://docs.docker.com/engine/installation/) instead of `docker.io` here.
+Next, install Docker.
+You can also use the [official Docker packages](https://docs.docker.com/engine/installation/) instead of `docker.io` that is referenced here.
 ~~~
 apt-get install -y docker.io
 ~~~

-Finally, install the Kubernetes packages:
+And finally, install the Kubernetes packages:

 ~~~
 apt-get install -y kubelet kubeadm kubectl kubernetes-cni